 This is the prime windmill-and-wooden-house tourist destination in the Amsterdam region.
 Here almost everything is in Zaan green.
 The buildings themselves are mostly authentic, but none of them stood here originally.
 They have all been re-located, renovated, and given tourist uses.
 Near the entrance, at nr 5, is the ‘first Albert Heijn’ – a replica of Albert Heijn’s grocers shop in Oostzaan, as it was in 1887.
 In the farm buildings you can sample Dutch cheese, and buy wooden shoes.
 But continue to the windmills, as all visitors do…

 pass first a mustard mill, then a saw-mill, a paint mill, and an oil mill.

 Windmills were not only used for pumping water and milling grain, but as a source of industrial power.
 Although these mills have been re-located here, the location is authentic.
 The banks of the Zaan river formed probably the largest proto-industrial concentration in early modern Europe (German: Theorien der Proto-Industrialisierung).
 It was probably the largest collection of windmills ever constructed – several hundred in the 17th century.
 Specialised windmills such as sawmills, oilseed mills, paper mills, and hemp mills were concentrated in different locations.
 The Zaan is still an industrial river, as you will see on the return route.

 after you have seen all the windmills, turn back.
-Back at the entrance, follow the signs for Het Kalf and long-distance route LF 7a, and cross the road.
+Back at the entrance, follow the sign for Het Kalf and the low sign for long-distance route LF 7a, and cross the road.
 Use the cycle crossing!

 on the other side, go on past the factories and sheds.
 You now detour around an inlet, De Poel.
 The industry was originally located here for water transport.